-After taking into account the proposed addition of 1,000,000 authorized shares to the Stock Plan, the Stock Plan authorizes a maximum issuance of up to (i) 4,350,000 shares of common stock pursuant to new awards plus (ii) the number of shares of common stock that may be issuable upon exercise or vesting of the Adjusted Awards, which includes all outstanding awards and all shares already issued under previously outstanding awards since adoption of the Stock Plan in 2008.
-As of April 25, 2014:
+After taking into account the proposed addition of 1,000,000 authorized shares to the Stock Plan, the Stock Plan authorizes a maximum issuance of up to (i) 5,350,000 shares of common stock pursuant to new awards plus (ii) the number of shares of common stock that may be issuable upon exercise or vesting of the Adjusted Awards, which includes all outstanding awards and all shares already issued under previously outstanding awards since adoption of the Stock Plan in 2008

+As of April 17, 2017:

-- A total of 1,405,367 shares have been issued under the Stock Plan and are no longer subject to forfeiture.
-Although included in the total share reserve described above, these shares are included in our currently outstanding number of shares and will never again become available for future grants under the Stock Plan. - A total of 1,590,837 shares are either reserved for issuance under currently outstanding awards or issued as restricted stock that is subject to forfeiture if vesting conditions are not satisfied.
+A total of 1,883,767 shares have been issued under the Stock Plan and are no longer subject to forfeiture.
+Although included in the total share reserve described above, these shares are included in our currently outstanding number of shares and will never again become available for future grants under the Stock Plan.

+A total of 2,093,251 shares are either reserved for issuance under currently outstanding awards or issued as restricted stock that is subject to forfeiture if vesting conditions are not satisfied.
 These shares are not currently available for new awards, but they may be returned to the Stock Plan and available for future awards if they are not ultimately issued under the currently outstanding awards or are forfeited after issuance.

-Additionally, no single participant may be granted awards covering in excess of 2,833,333 shares of common stock over the life of the Stock Plan.
-On April 21, 2014, the closing price of a share of our common stock on the Nasdaq Stock Market was \$30.44.
+The closing price of a share of our common stock on the Nasdaq Stock Market was \$119.85.

 The shares of common stock subject to grant under the Stock Plan are to be made available from authorized but unissued shares or from treasury shares, as determined from time to time by our Board of Directors.
 Other than Adjusted Awards, to the extent that any stock award is forfeited, or any option or stock appreciation right terminates, expires or lapses without being exercised, or any award is settled for cash, the shares of common stock subject to the awards not delivered as a result thereof will again be available for use under the Stock Plan.
-The Stock Plan provides that any shares subject to those awards that terminate, expire, or lapse will not count against the maximum number of shares that may be subject to awards granted to any individual participant.
+The Stock Plan provides that any shares subject to those awards that terminate, expire, or lapse will not count against the maximum number of shares that may be subject to any individual participant.
 However, any shares subject to any awards that are settled for cash will continue to count against the maximum number of shares that may be subject to awards granted to any individual participant.
 If the exercise price of any option and/or the tax withholding obligations relating to any award are satisfied by delivering shares of common stock (by either actual delivery or by attestation), only the number of shares of common stock issued net of the shares of common stock delivered or attested to will be deemed delivered for purposes of the limits in the plan.
 To the extent any shares of common stock subject to an award are withheld to satisfy the exercise price (in the case of an option) and/or the tax withholding obligations relating to the award, the shares of common stock will not generally be deemed to have been delivered for purposes of the limits set forth in the plan.
 Further, any dividend equivalents distributed and any bonus awards that are paid in shares of common stock under the Stock Plan will count against these maximum share limits.